bocoup/web-platform-contribution-guide/src/interviews.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 My role in standards (like a lot of people's, I imagine) has grown and changed over time.
-I am currently an AC Representative in the W3C and am somehow involved in a long list of things from working group memberships like CSS, to community group memberships like MathML, to contributing to issues and discussions.
+I am currently an AC Representative in the :term:`W3C` and am somehow involved in a long list of things from working group memberships like :term:`CSS`, to community group memberships like MathML, to contributing to issues and discussions.
 I've been involved in some form or another with a lots of proposals across standards bodies and working groups.

 Generally speaking, I suppose (and now professionally), I am an advocate for how we can improve things for everyone.